 Earlier in 1984, Robert and Glynis had produced their third child, Emily Jacqueline, an unexpected but welcome addition to the family.

-On the 30th March 1985 Dorothy married David Bennett at Wimbourne Road Church, Wolverhampton.
-This was a happy occasion despite Roses horse winning the Grand National and her fainting at the reception!
+In March 1985 Dorothy married David Bennett at Wimbourne Road Church, Wolverhampton.
+This was a happy occasion despite Rose’s horse winning the Grand National and her fainting at the reception!
 This was due to laryngitis not excitement over either horse or wedding!

 In 1990, Mary achieved success in her Institute of Internal Auditors examinations and was promoted to an Internal Auditor with the Employment Service.
 This proved that, although Mary had not achieved great academic success at school, she was another intelligent and capable member of her family.